 Yep, this image from the movie, “Midnight in Paris,” is one of my favorite movies about writers.
 And, I will tell you that society, 100% believes that this is the life of a writer.
 Sadly, I must say that this is not the typical writer’s life – and I can assure you that Marion Cotillard and I have never been at the same party sipping on Absinthe.

 To give you an idea of my life.
 Yesterday I woke up at 3:30 AM, made coffee.
-We got the kids to school and I spent the day as a bill collector reminding clients that, yes, the invoice was real.
-When the kids got home, I forgot to hide the candy canes, so our three-year-old had sticky hands most of the afternoon.
-Then I spent three tours in the bathroom killing ants that our daughter is afraid of while she went potty.
-Then, while not as bad as the day before, our no iPad and no iPhone to bed policy was steeply challenged by two very strong-willed three and five-year-old children.
-Finally, Jenn and I were able to relax on the couch to watch the final reunion show of “The Housewives of Dallas.”
-Somewhere in there, I wrote a lot of stuff, but one of our four cats sat on my computer and about 10,000 times she tapped the period key.
-So, to maintain the integrity of my manuscript’s format and not lose any writing I must hit the undo key 10,000 times.
-Thanks Cali.
+Got the kids to school and I spent the day as a bill collector reminding clients that, yes, the invoice was real.
+When the kids got home, I forgot to hide the bag of chocolate chips, so my four-year-old had sticky hands most of the afternoon.
+Then I spent three tours in the bathroom killing spiders that our daughter is afraid of while she went potty.
+Then, while not as bad as the day before, our no iPad and no iPhone to bed policy was steeply challenged by two very strong-willed four- and seven-year-old children.
+Finally, I collapsed on the couch and tried watching “Extreme Cheapskates.”

 So, do I spend my time at ’20s themed parties hanging out with Owen Wilson and Marion Cotillard?
 Sadly, no. Is that how I want to spend my time?
 I guess not; I like my family.
 Is this how society thinks I spend my time?
 Curiously, they do and I regularly hear about it in emails, text messages, Facebook messages, at the local grocery, and whenever someone wants a signed copy of one of my books.
 These are the times that a small bit of me thinks…”Maybe this is how I spend my time?”